stephenturner/annotables/cran-comments.md

 - This is a new submission.
 - check `--as-cran` has no errors or warnings.
 - checking installed package size ...
-NOTE installed size is  8.0Mb sub-directories of 1Mb or more: data   7.9Mb
+NOTE installed size is 10.9Mb sub-directories of 1Mb or more: data  10.8Mb
-- This is a data package that will only rarely be updated.
+- This is a data package that will only rarely (if ever) be updated.